EMC Capital Management Sells 11,062 Shares of UGI Co. (NYSE:UGI)

-EMC Capital Management trimmed its holdings in UGI Co.
-(NYSE:UGI – Free Report) by 64.1% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 6,182 shares of the utilities provider’s stock after selling 11,062 shares during the period.
-EMC Capital Management’s holdings in UGI were worth $142,000 as of its most recent filing with the Securities and Exchange Commission.
+EMC Capital Management cut its holdings in UGI Co.
+(NYSE:UGI – Free Report) by 64.1% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 6,182 shares of the utilities provider’s stock after selling 11,062 shares during the quarter.
+EMC Capital Management’s holdings in UGI were worth $142,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds have also bought and sold shares of UGI.
-Moneta Group Investment Advisors LLC purchased a new position in UGI in the 4th quarter valued at approximately $203,745,000.
-Mitsubishi UFJ Trust & Banking Corp grew its stake in UGI by 503.8% in the 3rd quarter.
-Mitsubishi UFJ Trust & Banking Corp now owns 2,904,763 shares of the utilities provider’s stock valued at $66,810,000 after buying an additional 2,423,713 shares in the last quarter.
-Norges Bank purchased a new position in UGI in the 4th quarter valued at approximately $58,631,000.
-BlackRock Inc. grew its stake in UGI by 3.4% in the 1st quarter.
-BlackRock Inc. now owns 35,154,665 shares of the utilities provider’s stock valued at $1,221,976,000 after buying an additional 1,150,654 shares in the last quarter.
-Finally, Vanguard Group Inc. grew its stake in UGI by 5.0% in the 3rd quarter.
-Vanguard Group Inc. now owns 24,130,520 shares of the utilities provider’s stock valued at $780,140,000 after buying an additional 1,141,345 shares in the last quarter.
-81.53% of the stock is currently owned by hedge funds and other institutional investors.
+Several other large investors also recently modified their holdings of UGI.
+Hourglass Capital LLC purchased a new position in shares of UGI during the third quarter valued at approximately $1,461,000.
+Reinhart Partners LLC. raised its holdings in UGI by 30.2% in the 3rd quarter.
+Reinhart Partners LLC. now owns 571,751 shares of the utilities provider’s stock worth $13,150,000 after acquiring an additional 132,450 shares during the last quarter.
+Fox Run Management L.L.C. raised its holdings in UGI by 85.4% in the 3rd quarter.
+Fox Run Management L.L.C. now owns 69,065 shares of the utilities provider’s stock worth $1,588,000 after acquiring an additional 31,814 shares during the last quarter.
+Versor Investments LP bought a new stake in UGI in the 2nd quarter worth approximately $689,000.
+Finally, Ergoteles LLC bought a new stake in UGI in the 2nd quarter worth approximately $5,976,000.
+81.53% of the stock is owned by institutional investors.

 UGI Stock Performance